The top 12 questions we get asked

 Canyoning is a lot of different fun activities all rolled into one.
 You SWIM through the pools in anticipation for what the next horizon line has install.
 Could it be a JUMP off a waterfall?
 Maybe there’s an ABSEIL/RAPPEL next to the waterfall or canyon sidewall…or in the waterfalls flow itself!

 We SLIDE down smooth water worn rock faces or ZIPLINE through the air then free fall into the deep green pools below.
-Drag yourself out of the water then SCRAMBLE over and amongst the rocks and boulders to the next waterfall announced by the trickling running stream just before it cascades into the spray and mist below.
+Drag yourself out of the water then SCRAMBLE over and among the rocks and boulders to the next waterfall announced by the trickling running stream just before it cascades into the spray and mist below.
 Come and experience nature’s water park ride.

 2. Are the jumps, slides, abseiling optional?

-3. Which tour should I do?
+3. Which tour or course should I do?